Device Agent Consumption Model

 • Network-layer off-net tests: a region-specific (US, EU-W, APJC, LATAM, MENA, AUS) fraction of a unit per execution or cycle.
 Speak to your account manager to find out the specific costs of your off-net tests.

 • While on-net network-layer tests are free with each license, off-net network-layer tests which use our infrastructure are not.
-The variable cost of the tests by region reflects the fact that some regions are more expensive for us to maintain than others.
-This is similar to how tests on Cloud Agents, which we maintain, cost twice as many milli-units as those on Enterprise Agents, which our customers maintain.
+The variable cost of the tests by region reflects the fact that the infrastructure in some regions is more expensive for us to maintain than others.
+In addition, some customers use a more customized cloud infrastructure, which can add to cost variability, reflected in the Example Test Unit Costs table by "managed" tests.

 • Units per execution means one test, executed once, incurs the regional unit cost.
 These tests are configurable to run at different intervals.
 Tests that cost per execution are: